Evidence for Morning-to-Evening Limb Asymmetry on the Cool Low-Density Exoplanet WASP-107b: Methods

 We then performed a spectrophotometric extraction on the background-subtracted images using optimal extraction techniques \cite{OptExtract}.
 We iteratively constructed a smoothed spatial profile for the F322W2 data using pixel columns from column 22 to 38 (inclusive) and pixel rows from row 5 to 1650 (inclusive), and we iteratively estimated a variance matrix for this same region starting from the pixel uncertainties and read-noise values following established techniques \cite{OptExtract}.
 We then fit a 4th-order polynomial spectral trace to each integration and extracted fluxes in each wavelength bin using an extraction aperture with a half-height of seven pixels centered on the estimated trace in each detector column.
 In doing so we accounted for partial pixel effects in both the spectral and spatial directions.

 We fit the resulting lightcurves produced by \texttt{Pegasus} in the same method as for all reductions, which is described in Section~\ref{subsec:fitting_asymlimb}.
-The best-fit transmission spectra are compared to those of our other reductions in Figure~\ref{fig:comaringreductions} of the Extended Data.
+The best-fit transmission spectra are compared to those of our other reductions in Supplementary Figure~1.